OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:2

-But in the third year, Jehoshaphat king of Judah went down to see the king of Israel.
+However, during the third year, Jehoshaphat, the king of Judah, visited the king of Israel.

 ## 1 Kings 22:3